Guides / The Complete Moving Plan

 Photo by HiveBoxx / Unsplash

 The move isn't over when the last box arrives.
-Give yourself permission for the new place to not be perfect immediately.
-Unpack the survival kit first, get the essentials running, then take it room by room over the following days.
+The new place doesn't need to be perfect straight away.
+Unpack the survival kit first, get the basics working, then go room by room over the next few days.

 • โ†’ Check that all utilities are correctly transferred and working.